-If an applicant does not have on-line access to the Council's website (to complete an application form), applicants can use the on-line services at the Help Point located at the Town Hall in Reigate.
+If an applicant does not have on-line access to the Council's website (to complete an application form), applicants can contact us to make an appointment with a Housing Officer to apply.

 If necessary, a telephone interview, office interview or where necessary, a home visit will be offered.